ernestpr/progtest/README.md

 # progtest
-A address verification checking system address.sql- Init database
+A address verification checking system using Google api

+address.sql- Init database

 dbaccess.php -Customize for your database and google development key in dbaccess.php